Notice: This page requires JavaScript to function properly.

 File Removal Workflow

-Next, we can run the git status command:
+Next, run the git status command:

 Our commit was successful, and since our files originally contained four lines, 4 deletions took place.